 The story of AFC Wimbledon

 As so often in the Wimbledon story, it all came down to a penalty kick.
-In the final moments of the final game of last season, Jack Midson stepped up to score from 12 yards.
+In the final moments of 2012/13, Jack Midson stepped up to score from 12 yards.
 It was a goal that not only secured victory over Fleetwood Town but preserved the new Dons’ hard-won League Two status.
 The wave of euphoria as relieved fans invaded the pitch to celebrate evoked memories of good times past.

 Just two years earlier, it was Danny Kedwell whose final penalty kick in the shoot-out decided the Conference play-off final against Luton Town at the City of Manchester Stadium.
 Such penalty heroics were hardly something new for older supporters, who remembered the saves from the spot that immortalised the names of Dickie Guy and Dave Beasant in FA Cup folklore.